 Since 2011 the focus broadened: we moved beyond working on Dutch society to consider the social development of Europe, and even Asia.

-In 2015, Kennisland moved In 2015, Kennisland moved to Spring House, where innovators come together, collaborate and learn from one another based on a deeply-rooted engagement with the world around them.to Spring House++Spring HouseIn 2018, the number of Spring House members grew to more than 200 people.
-See the website for more information., clubhouse for innovators, which we developed together with Vandejong Creative Agency and Joanna van der Zanden.
-Curious people and organisations who refuse to go with the flow work here based on the shared conviction that society can become more social and sustainable.
-This group of creative and cultural entrepreneurs, artists, strategists and researchers all share the ambition of promoting interaction and collaboration between different disciplines.
-It is a workplace, lab and platform where innovators come together, collaborate and learn from one another based on a deeply-rooted engagement with the world around them.
+In 2015, Kennisland moved In 2015, Kennisland moved to Spring House, where innovators came together, collaborated and learned from one another based on a deeply-rooted engagement with the world around them.to Spring House++Spring HouseIn 2018, the number of Spring House members grew to more than 200 people., clubhouse for innovators, which we developed together with Vandejong Creative Agency and Joanna van der Zanden.
+Curious people and organisations who refuse to go with the flow worked here based on the shared conviction that society can become more social and sustainable.
+This group of creative and cultural entrepreneurs, artists, strategists and researchers all shared the ambition of promoting interaction and collaboration between different disciplines.
+It was a workplace, lab and platform where innovators came together, collaborated and learned from one another based on a deeply-rooted engagement with the world around them.

 Social progress, but for whom?